PGMacDesign/Android_Reference_Code/README.md

 3) Templates
 4) Groupings of related sections (IE JSON Parsing / Storage systems)

-XML Templates (They will be in folders) are on the way!
+XML Templates (They should be in folders) are on the way!